LauYeeYu/homepage/README.md

 ## License

-All rights reserved for the contents in `content/` and `static/` directories.
+Unless otherwise stated, all rights reserved for the contents in `content/` and `static/` directories.

 For other files, they are licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.